-Merchant onboarding is where it all starts for Payment Service Providers (PSPs) and Independent Sales Organisations (ISOs).
-It’s the process that brings new merchants into your ecosystem—verifying who they are, checking for compliance, managing risk, and getting them ready to process payments.
+Merchant onboarding is the foundation of how Payment Service Providers (PSPs) and Independent Sales Organizations (ISOs) acquire, assess, and activate new merchants.
+It’s the process that brings new merchants into your ecosystem by verifying who they are, checking for compliance, managing risk, and getting them ready to process payments.

-For years, onboarding has been a slow, manual slog—forms, back-and-forth emails, chasing signatures.
+For years, onboarding has been a slow, manual slog involving forms, back-and-forth emails, chasing signatures.
 It’s inefficient, error-prone, and often leads to drop-offs.
 But that’s changing.
 Automation, live data checks, and biometric ID are turning onboarding into something faster, sharper, and far more scalable.

 In 2025, PSPs and ISOs are at a fork in the road: stick with the old way, or shift to digital onboarding that cuts delays, strengthens controls, and accelerates revenue.